Far Cry 3: Story

 Yohalem designed a story that examines the minds of players.
 The game was described as being "self-aware", reacting to players' style of play.
 Yohalem, in particular, wished to contrast the difference between players and the playable character, in which players have fun playing the game, while Jason is on a terrible journey killing people.
 Being able to freely explore the game world and enjoy the activities it can offer, while ignoring the urgency to save Jason's friends, was meant to reflect players' inner mindset.
 According to Yohalem, the game asks whether players are willing to "kill these characters in the game in order to finish your entertainment".
 This creates a sense of discomfort to players.
 Yohalem, when creating the story and the world, was inspired by Pulp Fiction, A History of Violence, Requiem For a Dream and Exit Through The Gift Shop.
-While Far Cry 2 had an oppressive atmosphere, the game world was designed to be evoke an opposite feeling, with Yohalem adding that it was "so sweet, it’s like getting an overdose on drugs"; Yohalem stated that the game asked why players would willingly trap themselves in a beautifully-crafted but virtual world instead of spending time with real people.
+While Far Cry 2 had an oppressive atmosphere, the game world was designed to be evoke an opposite feeling, with Yohalem adding that it was "so sweet, it's like getting an overdose on drugs"; Yohalem stated that the game asked why players would willingly trap themselves in a beautifully-crafted virtual world instead of spending time with real people.
 The story was widely criticized for racism and colonialism, though Yohalem defended it by calling the game "the opposite of Avatar" as the local indigenous people did not need Jason's help and he was being manipulated into doing what the people wanted.
 He insisted that players need to approach the game like a riddle so as to understand the subtext and clues that the game offers.
 Quotes from Alice in the Wonderland was added late in the game's development to hint at its subtext.